hakonlyn/Privat/assignment3/Readme.md

 * It is a good idea to use a datastructure such as HashMap<> to store the graph data.
 The key to this hash map will be the name of the node and value will be a HasSet<> or ArrayList<> which stores the neighbors
 * The name of the super heroes contains aliases for example, Iron Man is written as "IRON MAN/TONY STARK" in the data file.

 - You need to split these strings into individual names and store a key for each of them.
-For example, for a node called "IRON MAN/TONY STARK" you need to insert two keys in the hash map "iron man" and "tony stark"
+For example, for a node called "IRON MAN/TONY STARK" you need to insert two keys in the hash map "iron man" and "tony stark".
+Since this is an undirected graph, you also need to consider the edges in the flipped direction as well.

+For example, a row in the csv file with "4-D MAN/MERCURIO,IRON MAN/TONY STARK" will result in following four entries in hashmap:
+-- Key: 4-d man, Value: iron man/tony stark
+-- Key: mercurio, Value: iron man/tony stark
+-- Key: iron man, Value: 4-d man/mercurio
+-- Key: tony stark, Value: 4-d man/mercurio

 - You also must convert everything to lower case while parsing the data.
 - Make sure any leading and trailing spaces are removed using trim() String method